-Insights from Implementing an Automation CoE at SCM Insurance Services
+Insights from Implementing an Automation Center of Excellence at SCM Insurance Services

-Insurance organizations like SCM Insurance Services are using automation and AI to streamline administrative processes, drive efficiency, and enhance customer experience.
+Organizations like SCM Insurance Services are transforming insurance operations using automation and artificial intelligence to streamline administrative processes, drive efficiency, and enhance customer experience.

 Watch the recording from The Burnie Group’s discussion with SCM, UiPath, and SortSpoke on establishing a successful automation Centre of Excellence.